dbajramovic/easypark/README.md

 easypark
 ========

-A WIP Parking helping system built in JAVA fot Web and Android
+A WIP Parking helping system built in JAVA for Web and Android